keyan-m/plutus-js-bridge/README.md

 sum types are present, the number of [sample data](#notes-on-sample-values) that you should provide for the application can grow exponentially.

-At the moment, this seems like a somewhat sufficient solution to help improve production code.
+At the moment, this seems like this package is a somewhat sufficient solution to help improve production code.
 A complete solution would probably involve auto-generation of all the possible variants of a datatype using Template Haskell.
 Also, generated JS functions should also conform to allow indication of data constructors to prevent a potentially large number of functions.

 Thinking aloud here, but if the JS functions end up requiring the indication of data constructors with, say, string literals, that would certainly reduce the